mithril-security/blindai-preview/README.md

 - Can be more expensive than local deployment.

-If this is the right method for you, you can deploy the server in your Azure DCsv3 VM using our docker image with the following command:
+You can deploy the server in your Azure DCsv3 VM using our docker image with the following command:

 ```py
 docker run --privileged \